 Setup for a Start in Analog ModeTo successfully start the MAX1452/MAX1455 in analog mode, the following three requirements must be satisfied:

-The MAX1452/MAX1455 must be configured to start in analog mode.
+- The MAX1452/MAX1455 must be configured to start in analog mode.

-The VDD supply must comply with some specific requirements.
+- The VDD supply must comply with some specific requirements.

-The VDDF supply must comply with some specific requirements.
+- The VDDF supply must comply with some specific requirements.

-Configuring the MAX1452/MAX1455 to Start in Analog Mode
+- Configuring the MAX1452/MAX1455 to Start in Analog Mode

-The UNLOCK pin should be shorted to GND or be pulled to GND by an external pull-down resistor.
+- The UNLOCK pin should be shorted to GND or be pulled to GND by an external pull-down resistor.
 [The UNLOCK pin has a weak internal pull-down resistor when the pin is left floating.]
 Using an external pull-down resistor allows the signal conditioner to be reprogrammed, if necessary, by applying VDD to the UNLOCK pin.
 The value of the pull-down resistor should be as small as possible to prevent unwanted triggering of UNLOCK pin by EMI or other external influences.
 1kΩ is recommended.

-The low byte of the Control Register (or the Control Register location in the flash memory) must have a non-zero value.
+- The low byte of the Control Register (or the Control Register location in the flash memory) must have a non-zero value.
 0xFF is recommended.